 Megawatt-peak (MWp) – The power output of a solar energy system operating at ideal conditions.

 Tonne of carbon dioxide – Equal to 1,000 kilograms of carbon dioxide.
 The U.S. Environmental Protection Agency (EPA) lists a tonne of carbon as equal to consuming 2.3 barrels of oil or 1,106 pounds of coal burned.

-Megatonne of carbon dioxide – Equal to 1,000 tonnes of carbon dioxide.
+Megatonne of carbon dioxide – Equal to one million tonnes of carbon dioxide.
 In 2020, Canada emitted 672 megatonnes of carbon dioxide equivalent.